6 Ideas for Nature Hunts with Young Explorers

 While I’ve written before on the many benefits of unstructured outdoor time for children, you might find that your green hour time needs a refreshing boost every now and then with a planned activity.
 Also, the added challenge of a trail “assignment” can make for happy hikers!
 But just because an activity is planned doesn’t mean it has to be elaborate or complex, especially for younger kiddos.
-By nature kids are creatures of curiosity that love exploring (whether it’s out in the woods or rifling through that drawer in Mommy’s office they aren’t supposed to be into…) And I don’t know about all kids, but mine in particular has always enjoyed the satisfaction of completing something – filling a potty chart with stickers, marking days off on a calendar, and crossing items off on various “lists” (he may get that last one from his mommy…) So with that in mind, a scavenger hunt can put him on a mission that will keep him entertained for quite a while!
+By nature kids are creatures of curiosity that love exploring (whether it’s out in the woods or rifling through that drawer in Mommy’s office they aren’t supposed to be into…) And I don’t know about all kids, but mine in particular has always enjoyed the satisfaction of completing something – filling a potty chart with stickers, marking days off on a calendar, playing with snatoms and other chemistry gifts we’d gifted, and crossing items off on various “lists” (he may get that last one from his mommy…) So with that in mind, a scavenger hunt can put him on a mission that will keep him entertained for quite a while!
 Here are a few ideas for some scavenger hunts involving nature, some of which we’ve tried, and some of which are on our list to try in the coming months…

 1. Egg Carton Scavenger Hunt – Print out pictures of various nature items and glue/tape them onto the top of an empty egg carton.
 Its helpful if each item is small enough to fit in one “hole” of the carton.
 Note: If you anticipate that the remnants of this activity may end up in your child’s room (my son is a packrat…), make sure you only include pictures of items that you’re okay with being stored in (and probably forgotten about) in your house!
 For example, acorns and pinecones may be okay, whereas rotting fungus and slimy slugs are probably not…